Nominations for 2021-22 are due by May 20, 2022.

-- Current members of the HHS Alumni Association Board of Directors and current employees of UNCG are not eligible for consideration for an award.
+- Current members of the HHS Alumni Association Board of Directors and current employees of UNCG are not eligible for an award.

 - Typically, awards are not made posthumously.